rromb/torchfid/README.md

 pip install -e .
 ```

-The FID score and now easily be calculated as follows:
+The FID score can now easily be calculated as follows:

 ```python
 from torchfid import FIDScore